|

 while physically restricting the height of the tree.

-- Rip up trees in nature from their natural habitat.
+Rip up trees in nature from their natural habitat.
 This was done as carefully as possible in an effort to preserve the

 tree, but stress and environmental change destroyed many trees and even those that lived were taken from nature.
 Once collected,

+these trees underwent the same sawing and cutting techniques common to the era.
 The techniques used in the past to create bonsai from raw material left many scars on the tree, some which are still

 noticeable to this day on many bonsai in the National Bonsai Status Museum.
 Besides scarring the tree, such techniques set